mansurmansur/mansurmansur/README.md

 ## Hi there 👋

-I am a yound professional computer programmer with Computer Science degree from Trent University.
+I am a young professional computer programmer with Computer Science degree from Trent University.
 I get great satisfaction from creating programs that makes tedious work easier.
 I currently live in Peterborough Ontario.

 I always try to improve on my knowledge and skills.
 I work as an IT Service Desk Technician.